Ethel Morrison: History

-With D'Oyly Carte
+D'Oyly Carte years

-Morrison joined the D'Oyly Carte Opera Company in 1906, initially in the chorus, and her first named role on stage was Inez in The Gondoliers.
+Morrison joined the D'Oyly Carte Opera Company in 1906 performing in the Gilbert and Sullivan operas, initially in the chorus, and her first named role on stage was Inez in The Gondoliers.
 As Louie René's understudy, she had the opportunity, on occasion, to play Lady Jane in Patience, the Queen of the Fairies in Iolanthe, and Dame Carruthers in The Yeomen of the Guard.
 At the end of the London season she toured with D'Oyly Carte, playing Inez and understudying the leading contralto roles.
-In December 1907 Morrison was promoted to playing leading contralto roles: Little Buttercup in H.M.S.
+In December 1907 Morrison was promoted to playing the leading contralto roles: Little Buttercup in H.M.S.
 Pinafore, Ruth in The Pirates of Penzance, Lady Blanche in Princess Ida, Katisha in The Mikado, and the Duchess in The Gondoliers, as well as the abovementioned parts in Patience, Iolanthe, and Yeomen.

-The company returned to the Savoy Theatre in April 1908 for the London season and Morrison was relegated to her previous role as understudy, occasionally going on for René as Buttercup and Katisha, and playing Mrs. Jones in the one-act companion piece A Welsh Sunset.
-In October 1908, again on tour with a repertory of the favorite G&S operas, Morrison was leading contralto.
-She left the company in September 1909 to appear at the Savoy in the world premiere of Fallen Fairies on 15 December 1909, creating the part of Locrine.
+The company returned to the Savoy Theatre in April 1908 for the London repertory season, and Morrison was relegated to her previous role as understudy, occasionally going on for René as Buttercup and Katisha, and playing Mrs. Jones in the one-act companion piece A Welsh Sunset.
+In October 1908, again on tour with the company, Morrison was the leading contralto.
+She left the company in September 1909 to appear at the Savoy in the world premiere of W. S. Gilbert's Fallen Fairies on 15 December 1909, creating the part of Locrine.
 Fallen Fairies closed in January 1910.

 Morrison next appeared at the Apollo Theatre as Lady Birkenhead in an Edwardian musical comedy, The Islander (April–August 1910), and then played the small role of Laska in The Chocolate Soldier at the Lyric Theatre (September 1910).
 She rejoined the D'Oyly Carte on tour as an emergency replacement for René in October 1910 in her accustomed roles in Iolanthe, Mikado, Yeomen, Gondoliers, and others.
-After this, she left the company and appeared in the pantomime Our Little Cinderella at the Playhouse Theatre from December 1910 to January 1911, followed by a musicalised version of Strauss's Die Fledermaus called Nightbirds at the Lyric from December 1911 to May 191), the musical The Girl in the Taxi, also at the Lyric, opening in September 1912, and a play called Within the Law at the Haymarket Theatre, opening in May 1913.
+After this, she left the company and appeared in the pantomime Our Little Cinderella at the Playhouse Theatre from December 1910 to January 1911, followed by a musicalised version of Strauss's Die Fledermaus called Nightbirds at the Lyric from December 1911 to May 1912, the musical The Girl in the Taxi, also at the Lyric, opening in September 1912, and a play called Within the Law at the Haymarket Theatre, opening in May 1913.